dougeby/IntuneDocs/intune/compliance-policy-create-windows.md

 When a device is using an OS version later than the one specified in the rule, access to company resources is blocked and the user is asked to contact their IT admin.
 Until there is a change in rule to allow the OS version, this device cannot be used to access company resources.

 To find the OS version to use for the **Minimum OS required**, and **Maximum OS version allowed** settings, run the **winver** command from the command prompt.
-The winver command returns the reported version of the OS.+
+The winver command returns the reported version of the OS.

 - Windows 8.1 PCs return a version of **3**.
 If the OS version rule is set to Windows 8.1 for Windows, then the device is reported as noncompliant even if the device has Windows 8.1.
-- PCs running Windows 10, the version should be set as &quot;10.0&quot;+ the OS Build number returned by the winver command.
+- PCs running Windows 10, the version should be set as "10.0"+ the OS Build number returned by the winver command.

 ## Windows Holographic for Business support